NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - The maximum arena size is 50 by 50.
 - The player always spawns at coordinate 25,25.
 - The original game doesn't use different tile heights, all the tiles are around height 0 (there are some tiny differences that are barely noticable, but for convenience we could say that all the tiles are at height 0 and that 0 is the default height).
 - The player can stand on tiles with height -1, but anything lower than that will result in dying (FALLEN).
 The default "void" height in the original game is around -1007.57, but for convenience I use the number -1000 because it doesn't matter.
-All tiles below -1 are essentially the same because you cannot see or stand on them without dying.
+All tiles below -1 are essentially the same because you cannot see them or stand on them without dying.
 - The tile at coordinate 0,1 is invisible for some reason, but you can still walk on it.
 - The player can be spawned on different tile heights, though this is not recommended because some enemies will go through the floor, you won't be able to pick up any gems (they only fly towards height 0), and some really odd stuff can happen (audio glitches, no hand appearing, crashes...).
 - I set the maximum tile height of the editor to 63 because odd stuff happens when the player reaches a certain height...